MLBazaar/MLPrimitives/docs/community/annotations.rst

    yourself.
 3. Wait for the feedback from the maintainers, who will approve the issue and assign it to you, before proceeding to implement any changes.
-As always, be open to discussion, as sometimes you might find that the behavior which you want to cover is already achievabe by using certain ``init_params``.
+As always, be open to discussion, as sometimes you might find that the behavior which you want to cover is already achievable by using certain ``init_params``.
 4. Once the issue has been approved and assigned to you, implement the necessary changes in your own fork of the project.
 Please implement them in a branch named after the issue number and